abhigyan709/dsalgo/OOPS_CONCEPT/OOP Principles/OOPS_Concepts.md

 **assigning v/s updating**
 you can also update the values of an existing attribute using the dot operator.
 For example refer to the version 5: class_program_5.py.

+# What will happen if you will try to access non-exixting attribute?

+you will get an attribute error see live example in class_program_6.py